Today’s Sociology: Partisan Advocacy for ‘Woke’ Causes.

 Empirical and Value Neutral Sociology

 In the 1960s and 70’s a new generation of empirical sociologists became prominent.
-They believed in value-neutral sociology.
-Although aware of their personal beliefs and moralities, they set them aside when they sat down to do their academic studies.
+They believed in value-neutral sociology, and set aside their personal beliefs and moralities when they sat down to do their academic studies.
 Mostly apolitical and quantitative, they were serious about using methodology properly, had high evidentiary norms, and employed methods to safeguard their objectivity.
-As a result, sociology could be a source of insight and practical value for policy and social programs.
+For example, pioneer sociologist Peter Rossi had no special agendas and expressed a desire to improve live for everyone.
+Consequently, at that time, sociology was relevant and could be a source of insight and practical value for policy and social programs.

 The Ascendancy of the Radical Sociologists

 Around 1970, the gatekeepers in Sociology began to cave to “radical sociology.”
-It turned out that making good scientific research policy relevant is not the same as making good scientific research ideological.
-Seems an obvious point but it has been too subtle for most of the profession.
-By the 1980s, radical ideologies began to colonize the field.
-By the turn of the century, the sociology insurgents of 1968 held the highest positions in the discipline.
+Functionalism was repudiated for conservative biases and legitimizing the status quo.
+Stability and harmony were hardly desirable when the activist element is front and center and the goal is the total overturning of society.
+By the 1980s, radical ideologies began to colonize the field, and in the year 2000 the sociology insurgents of 1968 held the highest positions in the discipline.

 Once the activists took over, as Jonathan Turner observes, "scholars" were no longer accepting of intellectual diversity, and became willing to lie and cheat to realize their narrow goals.

-Established specialties like ‘marriage and the family’ disappeared from course catalogues, replaced by “gender studies” and “victimology”.
+Established specialties like ‘marriage and the family’ disappeared from course catalogues, replaced by “patriarchy and the manosphere” and “queer kinship”.
 Criminal justice became ‘Reparative Justice’ and ‘Carceral Studies’.
-Gentrification has become ‘white space making’.
+Urban gentrification has become ‘white space making’.
 Traditional fields like medical sociology and social psychology shrunk dramatically.
-Functionalism was repudiated for conservative biases and legitimizing the status quo.
-Stability and harmony were hardly desirable when the activist element is front and center and the goal is the total overturning of society.

 A Sea Change in What Counts as Scholarship

 Post-modernism and other intellectual movements resulted in a sea change in what counted as scholarship.
-These theories questioned the very possibility of value-neutrality and objective knowledge, providing legitimization for sociologists to become advocates.
-Research standards became sloppy and researchers misinterpreted their findings to fit what they wanted.
+The very possibility of value-neutrality and objective knowledge was called into question, thereby providing legitimization for sociologists to become advocates.
+Research standards declined and researchers misinterpreted their findings to fit what they wanted.
 The line between scholarship and indoctrination and activism was blurred.

 American Sociological Association: Sociology’s Radical Governing Body

-The ASA, which sees themselves as scholar-activists and proudly claims the mantle of radical politically engaged activism, was outraged when the right-leaning state of Florida removed sociology from their required core course list.
-The ASA responded by claiming that sociologists are advancing the objective scientific study of social life.
-As professor Eppard points out, sociologists claim to be activists until the moment you criticize them.
+The ASA, which sees itself as scholar-activists and proudly claims the mantle of politically engaged activism, was outraged when the right-leaning state of Florida removed sociology from their required core course list.
+The ASA responded by claiming that sociologists are merely advancing the objective scientific study of social life.
+Sociologists claim to be activists until the moment you criticize them.
 Then they use science as a shield to legitimize their research in the language of the science they just got done telling you they reject.